 - Have they received the same prescription from two or more physicians or pharmacists at approximately the same time?

 - Do they become annoyed or uncomfortable when others talk about their use of medications?

 - Do they ever sneak or hide their meds?

-- Stay as connected as you can and make sure you know what medications your they are taking and why.
+- Stay as connected as you can and make sure you know what medications your loved one is taking and why.

-- Check that they are following the prescribed dosage.
+- Check that they are following the prescribed dosage(s).

-- Look for alternatives.
+- Look for alternative treatments.
 If a senior has an ongoing problem with pain, for example, a pain management specialist may be able to suggest strategies for controlling it without drugs.